What Does Good Data Look Like? | Butterfly Data

 Validity

-Values are reasonable and conform to defined rules for that field — covering length, format, permitted characters, and allowed values.
-Rules can be externally defined (e.g. UK postcodes) or set internally by your organisation (e.g. department codes).
+Values conform to defined rules — covering length, format, permitted characters, and allowed values.
+Rules may be externally defined (e.g. UK postcodes) or set internally by your organisation.

 Example